Reports Parasite Control FAQ

 Parasiticides work alongside regular diagnostic testing to effectively prevent and treat parasites that can infect an animal.

-Are year-round treatment strategies necessary for parasites?
+Are year-round prevention strategies necessary for parasites?

 Although the specific tools may differ, all pets can benefit from a comprehensive parasite prevention strategy.
 Approaches that avoid infections in the first place ensure the animal and surrounding people are best protected against parasites and vector-borne disease.

-In circumstances where an animal does not receive continual treatment, it is important that veterinarians help owners understand the risks this may present, particularly if treatments are missed or not done in a timely manner.
+In circumstances where an animal does not receive regular treatment, it is important that veterinarians help owners understand the risks this may present, particularly if treatments are missed or not done in a timely manner.

 For instance, the European Scientific Counsel for Companion Animal Parasites cautions pet owners that if prevention products are not used for fleas and an infestation sets in, it will take “at least three months to eliminate.”